 Modeled on Christ’s baptism by John the Baptist in the River Jordan, the rite of baptism involves the partial or full immersion of a person into water as a sign of their rebirth into Christianity.
-Some denominations baptize infants, while others require that the subject has undergone a conversion experience marking their acceptance of Jesus as savior.
+Some denominations baptize infants, while others require that the person has voluntarily chosen to follow Jesus first.

 “Well, this is the end of the road,” said Pastor Chuck Smith of Calvary Chapel to Gary, a new candidate for baptism, looking him straight in the eye.
-The two of them stood in the sea, waist deep in the salt water, at the Corona del Mar Beach.
+The two of them stood in the ocean, waist deep in the salt water, at the Corona del Mar Beach in Southern California.
 Gary smiled and said, “Hold me down a long time, Pastor.
 I’ve got a lot to bury.”
-Under he went, submitting the weight of his body to the firm arm of Pastor Chuck.
+Under he went, submitting the weight of his body to Pastor Chuck’s arm.
 Three times he went into the water.
-“I baptize you in the name of the Father, and of the Son, and of the Holy Spirit,” said Pastor Chuck.
-When he came up for the third time, Gary was a baptized and reborn Christian, the fortieth to be reborn through the rite of baptism that morning.
+“I baptize you in the name of the Father, and of the Son, and of the Holy Spirit,” the pastor said.
+When Gary came up for the third time, he was a baptized Christian, the fortieth to be reborn through the rite of baptism that morning.